 Throughout people’s careers, we try to allow everybody to develop their talents according to their own merits and capabilities.
 We cultivate virtues of exemplarity, transparency, respect and a fair share of proﬁts from our work.

-This we think helps us to gather behind us staff who are implicated, confident, efficient and generally loyal.
+We think this helps us to gather behind us staff who are committed, conﬁdent, efﬁcient and generally loyal.

-When a departure seems inevitable, we attempt to be as fair and dignified as possible, and to maintain good relationships with those who leave us.
+When a departure seems inevitable, we attempt to be as fair as possible.

 All this allows us to be very demanding at every level of the company, and indeed requires us to be so for the beneﬁt of the group.

 With the acquisition of 9 companies and one business since 2015, we now face the challenge of opening up to other corporate cultures whilst progressively disseminating our key values.
 Those values must continue over time and represent the cornerstone of our group.